 Another renter was 19-year-old Jean Cocteau.
 The future dynamic poet, playwright, novelist, designer, filmmaker, visual artist and critic was passing by the newly deserted monument, when a chatty concierge told him there were spaces to rent.
 Cocteau took one on the spot.
 (He already had a place – in the swanky 16th – so he kept his mother in the dark about his ‘studio’).
 The cost, he noted later, was that of “a room in some sordid hotel.”
 Although half-blocked by the overgrown forget-me-nots, his floor-length windows opened right into the gardens.

 Even this ambitious poet was a little in awe of his neighbors.
-Besides Rodin, Matisse and Duncan, the list of talented artists included the cabaret singer Jeanne Bloch (a petite talent nicknamed la Colossale Chanteuse), German sculptress Clara Westhoff, wife of Rainer Maria Rilke, Scottish soprano Mary Garden, “the Sarah Bernhardt of opera,” known for her beautifully lyric voice that had a wide vocal range, French singer and actress Germaine Gallois, French dancer Cleo de Merode whose torrid romance with Austrian painter Gustav Klimt inspired the 2006 movie Klimt, and French writer Comtesse de Martel de Janville who wrote under the pseudonym Gyp.
+Besides Rodin, Matisse, Duncan and de Max, the list of talented artists included the cabaret singer Jeanne Bloch (a petite talent nicknamed la Colossale Chanteuse), German sculptress Clara Westhoff, wife of Rainer Maria Rilke; Scottish soprano Mary Garden, “the Sarah Bernhardt of opera,” known for her beautifully lyric voice that had a wide vocal range; French singer and actress Germaine Gallois; French dancer Cleo de Merode, whose torrid romance with Austrian painter Gustav Klimt inspired the 2006 movie Klimt, and French writer Comtesse de Martel de Janville, who wrote under the pseudonym Gyp.
 Gyp wrote humorous sketches and novels which brazenly denounced her own fashionable society as well as the French republic’s political class.

 Another legend who lived off and on at the Biron was Italian actress Eleonora Duse, often known simply as Duse.
 She is regarded as one of the greatest actresses of all time, noted for her total assumption of the roles she portrayed.
 Duse became involved romantically and collaborated professionally with popular writer and Mussolini’s chief political rival Gabriele d’Annunzio.
 He wrote four plays for her.
 When d’Annunzio gave the lead role of the play La Città morta to Sarah Bernhardt instead of Duse, there was a furious fight, and Duse ended her affair with him.
 Duse is also rumored to have had affairs with Italian feminist Lina Poletti and in 1913 Isadora Duncan.